Sahil-Sewani/Prototype-Seq-Lab-API/README.md

 #### Base URL: https://seq-lan-api-0f260ca5bb66.herokuapp.com/

-*Does not need local host to run the link above, just paste in web browser*
+*This applicaiton does not need local host to run the link above, just paste the above link in web browser and use the same endpoints listed*

 ### Running the API Locally